 Transfer from MSc to PhD

 Transfer from the MSc to the PhD constitutes a new admission to the Department.
 Students must be ensured "Full Funding" by the prospective supervisor in order to enter the PhD Program of the Department.
-Therefore a new Graduate Student - Supervisor Agreement must be submitted to the Graduate Studies Committee for approval.
+Therefore a new GEMS Student/Supervisor Agreement must be submitted to the Graduate Studies Committee for approval.
 Direct transfer is encouraged for students who have made substantial progress in their research and have demonstrated the desire and potential to meet the requirements of a rigorous research training program.
 Such students should have fulfilled all course requirements for the MSc with at least an A- average and have a substantial amount of data that could be submitted for publication or included in a MSc thesis.
 There should be a clearly identified program for future research that continues, or is consistent with, work already underway.
 Too large a project for the MSc is not a reason for transfer to the PhD.

 Timing of the Transfer

 The Transfer Meeting

 At least 2 hours should be scheduled for this meeting.
 At least two weeks before the meeting, the student delivers the following to all Committee Members: